Know why parking on campus is what it is

 - Design and construction of new parking decks

 How parking is funded

-- Collected citation fines cannot supplement construction or maintenance of parking facilities
+- Collected citation fines cannot supplement the construction or maintenance of parking facilities.

-Decks cost about 3 times more than surface spaces to maintain.
+Decks cost about three times more than surface spaces to maintain.

 Will permit prices keep going up?

 Permit prices are determined by how much will be needed to support a ten-year financial plan that will pay for parking that accommodates enrollment increases.
 As demand goes up, so must prices.